mpapenbr/iracelog-service-manager/docs/architecture/overview.rst

 The manager announces the provider changes  on the `manager.provider` topic.

-The analysis and archive components listen to this topic and prepare themselves to receive data from the topic `live.state.{key}` to which the Racelogger will post its data.
+The analysis and archive components listen to this topic and prepare themselves to receive data from the live topics associated with announced key (for example `live.state.{key}`) to which the Racelogger will post its data.

 At the end of recording the Racelogger calls the `remove_provider` endpoint.
 The manager in turn announces this event on the topic `manager.provider`